-Paychex, Inc. 2018 Proxy Statement • 4
+Paychex, Inc. 2019 Proxy Statement • 4

-B. Thomas Golisano

-Founder and Chairman of the Board of Paychex, Inc.

-Executive

-• Twinlab Consolidated Holdings, Inc.

-Mr. Golisano founded Paychex in 1971 and is Chairman of the Board of the Company.
-He served as President and Chief Executive Officer ("CEO") of the Company until October 2004.
+B. Thomas Golisano Founder and Chairman of the Board of Paychex, Inc. Age 77 Director since 1979 Board Committees: • Executive Mr. Golisano founded Paychex in 1971 and is Chairman of the Board of the Company.
+He served as President and CEO of the Company until October 2004.
 He serves on the board of trustees of the Rochester Institute of Technology.
-Mr. Golisano serves on the board of Twinlab Consolidated Holdings, Inc. and serves as a director of numerous non-profit organizations and private companies.
+Mr. Golisano serves on the boards of Cognivue, Inc. and Twinlab Consolidated Holdings, Inc. and serves as a director of numerous non-profit organizations and private companies.
 He is founder and member of the board of trustees of the B. Thomas Golisano Foundation.

-The Board has concluded that Mr. Golisano is qualified to lead the Board due to his relevant executive leadership experience and extensive knowledge of the operations of the Company.
+Current Public Company Directorships: • Twinlab Consolidated Holdings, Inc. SPECIFIC QUALIFICATIONS AND SKILLS: The Board has concluded that Mr. Golisano is qualified to lead the Board due to his relevant executive leadership experience and extensive knowledge of the operations of the Company.
 These skills were attained through his role of founder and former CEO of Paychex.

-Thomas F. Bonadio

-Chief Executive Officer and Managing Partner of The Bonadio Group

-- Audit - Corporate Development Advisory

-CurAegis Technologies, Inc. Mr. Bonadio is the founder of The Bonadio Group, the largest independent provider of accounting, business advisory, and financial services in New York State outside of Manhattan.
+Thomas F. Bonadio Founder and Senior Counsel of The Bonadio Group Age 70 Director since 2017 Board Committees: • Audit • Corporate Development Mr. Bonadio is the founder and senior counsel of The Bonadio Group, the largest independent provider of accounting, business advisory, and financial services in New York State outside of Manhattan.
 Mr. Bonadio has experience serving on community organizations and not-for-profit boards, as well as publicly traded boards.
-He is currently a director and chair of the audit committee for CurAegis Technologies, Inc. He also previously served as a director and audit committee chair for Conceptus, Inc., which is now a wholly owned subsidiary of Bayer AH of Germany, until June 2013.

-The Board has concluded that Mr. Bonadio is qualified to serve as a director of the Company due to his strong background in finance and business, his entrepreneurial experience, and his knowledge of the Certified Public Accountant community.
+He is currently a director and chair of the audit committee for CurAegis Technologies, Inc. He also previously served as a director and audit committee chair for Conceptus, Inc., which is now a wholly owned subsidiary of Bayer AH of Germany.
+Advisory Current Public Company Directorships : • CurAegis Technologies, Inc. SPECIFIC QUALIFICATIONS AND SKILLS: The Board has concluded that Mr. Bonadio is qualified to serve as a director of the Company due to his strong background in finance and business, his entrepreneurial experience, and his knowledge of the Certified Public Accountant community.
 Mr. Bonadio is a successful entrepreneur whose experience building his own business is representative of many clients Paychex serves today.
 He also brings a high degree of financial literacy obtained from his years in the financial services industry, and his ability to assess financial performance of other companies through the review and understanding of financial statements.
 This financial expertise is a great benefit to the Board and its committees.

-Joseph G. Doodv
+Joseph G. Doody